CityofToronto/bdit_data-sources/volumes/miovision/update_intersections/readme.md

     The new intersection's `api_name`, `id`, can be found using the [Miovision API](https://api.miovision.com/intersections) /intersections endpoint.
 The key needed to authorize the API is the same one used by the Miovision Airflow user.
 The `intersection_name` is an internal name following the convention `[E / W street name] / [N / S street name]`.

 2. **date installed**
-    `date_installed` is the *date of the first row of data from the location* (so if the first row has a `datetime_bin` of '2020-10-05 12:15', the `date_installed` is '2020-10-05'). `date_installed` can be found by by e-mailing Miovision, manually querying the Miovision API for the first available timestamp, or by running the [Jupyter notebook](new_intersection_activation_dates.ipynb) in this folder.
+    `date_installed` is the *date of the first row of data from the location* (so if the first row has a `datetime_bin` of '2020-10-05 12:15', the `date_installed` is '2020-10-05'). `date_installed` can be found by by e-mailing Miovision, manually querying the Miovision API for the first available timestamp, or by running the [script](new_intersection_activation_dates.py) in this folder.

 3.  **date_decommissioned**
     `date_decommissioned` is described under (#removing-intersections).